google/gvisor/pkg/sentry/fs/g3doc/fuse.md

 ## FUSE Protocol

 The FUSE protocol is a request-response protocol.
 All requests are initiated by the client.
-The wire-format for the protocol is raw c structs serialized to memory.
+The wire-format for the protocol is raw C structs serialized to memory.

 All FUSE requests begin with the following request header: